DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 `filter(cssSelector)` | Selector | Creates a selector that filters a matching set by `cssSelector`.
 `filter(filterFn, dependencies)` | Selector | Creates a selector that filters a matching set by the `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects used in the `filterFn` function internally.

-The `filterFn` predicate takes the following parameters.
+The `filterFn` predicate is executed on the client.
+It takes the following parameters.

 Property | Description
 ------ | -----